42dot/foros/README.md

 ros2 run hello_cluster hello_cluster 2
 ```

-One node became the leader (0), and it starts to publish mesage to topic.
+One node (0) became the leader, and it starts to publish mesage to topic.
 ```bash
 # Subscriber
 ## Assume that new leader is node 0